asrob-uc3m/tiago_spnav_teleop/README.md

 # tiago_spnav_teleop

-TIAGO (and TIAGo++) arm teleoperation with 3Dconnexion's SpaceMouse.
+TIAGo (and TIAGo++) arm teleoperation with 3Dconnexion's SpaceMouse.

 ## Running in simulation